ndendic/data-satelites/DatastarPluginGuide.md

-# Complete Guide to Datastar Plugin Development
+# Complete Guide to Datastar Plugin Development (v1.0.0-RC.3)

 ## What is Datastar?

-**Datastar is a lightweight (10.75KB) hypermedia framework that combines the backend reactivity of HTMX and frontend reactivity of Alpine.js into a single TypeScript-based solution, enabling developers to build real-time, server-driven web applications using declarative data-* attributes and Server-Sent Events.**
+**Datastar is a lightweight (~11KB) hypermedia framework that combines the backend reactivity of HTMX and frontend reactivity of Alpine.js into a single TypeScript-based solution, enabling developers to build real-time, server-driven web applications using declarative data-* attributes and Server-Sent Events.**

+> **Updated for v1.0.0-RC.3**: This guide reflects the latest API patterns and plugin architecture as implemented in the current release candidate.

 ## Complete Datastar Reference